 According to the Conference Board, consumer confidence nationally reached a six-year high point of 111.9 in July 2007, followed by an all time low of 25.3 in February 2009.
-The Massachusetts index has been higher than the U.S. index since sharing lows in January 2009, except for a brief period when they tracked closely together in 2011.
-The Mass Insight Corporation reported that the Massachusetts index increased slightly to a value of 82 in January 2014 (the most recent month available for comparison to the U.S. index).
-The Massachusetts index value was slightly higher than the U.S. index of 80.7, an 8.3 point increase over the October 2013 index of 72.4.
+The Massachusetts index has been higher than the U.S. index since sharing lows in January 2009, except for a brief period when they tracked closely together in 2011 and a slight dip in July of 2013.
+The Mass Insight Corporation reported that, from January 2014, the Massachusetts index increased 6 points to a value of 88 in April.
+In contrast, the U.S. index increased 1.4 points to 82.3 over the same period.
 The following graph and table detail the recent record of these measures.